lorenz11/LoRaEvaluationProject/README.md

 ## Intro

 This repo hosts the source code for the embedded part of the evaluation system.
-You can find the other to parts if you follow these links:
+You can find the other two parts if you follow these links:
 - source code for Android app:

 - source code visualiser and experiment data: